brianhouse/art_and_code/units/3_indeterminacy/lecture.md

 ## Concept

 The physical world is very complex—so much so that it is never fully predictable.
 From the shape of a leaf to the gait of an animal to the words you use to express a thought, variation is intrinsic to reality.
-This is intuitive to artmaking in physical mediums.
+This is intuitive to art-making in physical mediums.
 When a paintbrush flows against a canvas, the individual hairs move in a way that creates texture; when musicians play a score, the air responds dynamically to create rich timbres.

 Digital media, however, encode everything in numbers.
 As we saw previously with coordinates, this can entail defining everything very precisely, rather than intuitively relying on the indeterminate properties of the medium.
 But to manually reproduce the degree of variation we see in nature would be tedious, if not impossible.